rhonerebenque-star/Freedom-Wall-/ReadMe.md

 ------------------------------------------------------------------------

 Thank you for opening up.
 Whether your words came from joy, pain, confusion, or hope, this space welcomes them all.
-Your story is safe here.
-Goodbye!
+Your story is safe and secured at pahina't guinita. goodbye!.

 <dev>